 Next Day Wat Pho.
 It is one of the iconic landmark of Bankok, and also known for the temple of the Reclining Buddha.

-It is one of the oldest and largest temples in Bangkok, and the sanctuary of the world largest and more than a thousand image of Buddha.
+One of the oldest and largest temples in Bangkok, and the sanctuary of the world largest and more than a thousand image of Buddha.

 The reclining Buddha is always the most attractive features of Wat Pho.